Criticism of the BBC: Reporting of sexual abuse scandals of BBC staffers

 A Panorama investigation was broadcast on 22 October 2012.
-The Director-General of the BBC, George Entwistle, declined to be interviewed, citing legal advice that BBC senior management should co-operate only with the police, the BBC reviews and Parliament.
+The director-general of the BBC, George Entwistle, declined to be interviewed, citing legal advice that BBC senior management should co-operate only with the police, the BBC reviews and Parliament.
 On the same day, the BBC announced that Newsnight editor Peter Rippon would "step aside" from his position with immediate effect.
 On 23 October, Entwistle appeared before the Parliamentary Culture, Media and Sport Committee at which he faced hostile questioning and stated that it had been a "catastrophic mistake" to cancel the Newsnight broadcast.

 In the context of the Savile scandal, a book written in 1999 by journalist John Simpson, Strange Places, Questionable People, was noted to have referred to an "Uncle Dick" at the BBC who had sexually assaulted children and appeared to fit the profile of BBC announcer Derek McCulloch.
 The author Andrew O'Hagan wrote that there had long been rumours about McCulloch's activities and those of his colleague Lionel Gamlin while they worked at the BBC in the 1940s and 1950s.
 The BBC said that it would "look into these allegations as part of the Jimmy Savile review".
 McCulloch's family described the allegations as "complete rubbish".

 Newsnight broadcast on 2 November 2012 a report making allegations against an unnamed "prominent Thatcher era Conservative politician" in relation to the North Wales child abuse scandal.
-However, the story collapsed after The Guardian reported on 8 November a case of mistaken identity, and the next day, the victim retracted the allegation.
-An apology was included in Newsnight on 9 November, and all ongoing Newsnight investigations were suspended.
+The story collapsed after The Guardian reported on 8 November a case of mistaken identity and the next day, the victim retracted the allegation.
+An apology was included in Newsnight on 9 November, and Newsnight investigations were suspended.
 George Entwistle stated that he was unaware of the content of the report before it was broadcast and stated that Newsnight staff involved in the broadcast could be disciplined.
 However, Entwistle himself resigned on 10 November, after facing further criticism in the media.
-The Director of BBC Scotland, Ken MacQuarrie, investigated the circumstances around the Newsnight programme.
+The director of BBC Scotland, Ken MacQuarrie, investigated the circumstances around the Newsnight programme.
 His findings were published on 12 November and concluded that there had been "a lack of clarity around the senior editorial chain of command" and that "some of the basic journalistic checks were not completed".

 Nick Pollard's report into the shelving of a Newsnight report on Savile in 2011 was published in December 2012.
 It concluded that the decision to drop the original report was "flawed" and that it had not been done to protect programmes prepared as tributes to Savile.
 His report criticised Entwistle for apparently failing to read emails warning him of Savile's "dark side" and stated that after the allegations against Savile eventually became public, the BBC fell into a "level of chaos and confusion [that] was even greater than was apparent at the time".